 Risk Analysis

-The following table outlines the key risks associated with Uranium Energy Corp.
+In this section, I present a concise overview of the key risks associated with two uranium companies: Uranium Energy Corp.
 (UEC) and NexGen Energy Ltd. (NXE).

 | Metric | UEC | NXE |